Queensmead Recreation Ground, London Borough of Bromley

 PROJECT UPDATE JANUARY 2026

 We’d like to extend our sincere thanks to the hundreds of local residents, park users, community group members, and local councillors who attended our public consultation drop‑in sessions on 17th September 2025.
-It was fantastic to see such strong engagement from across the community.
+The high turnout was a positive reflection of the community’s interest.
+The next update on this webpage will be a summary of the public feedback we have received on all of the draft designs.

-Together, we’re using your insights to refine the proposals so they not only achieve the environmental goals of the river restoration but also reflect the needs and aspirations of the local community.
+Together, we’re using your insights to refine the proposed design, so it achieves both the environmental goals of the river restoration and the needs and aspirations of the local community.
 Our aim is to create a space that enhances the river’s natural environment while remaining welcoming, accessible, and enjoyable for everyone who uses Queensmead Recreational Ground.

-Ensuring that the project does not increase flood risk is a key requirement of the design process, and this will remain a priority as the work progresses.
+Ensuring the project does not increase flood risk is a key design requirement and will remain a priority, tested throughout against the completed flood‑modelling work.

 If the detailed design introduces changes that fall outside the parameters tested in the outline modelling, then the model will be updated and re‑run to ensure it properly reflects the final design.
 This is a normal part of the process for projects of this type.